Along with the written constitution and unwritten principles, constitutional power is expanded upon, and more clearly defined, in the common law.

 Since that ground-breaking decision, the living tree doctrine has been used to expand and interpret our Constitution in more modern and relevant ways, understanding that the framers of the Constitution were living in a different world than the one we live in today and may not have anticipated all of the social and technological advancements that have come our way.

-This idea is particularly important for environmental law because although the environment was not recognized as needing regulation in 1867, it has certainly become necessary by 2019.
+This idea is particularly important for environmental law because although the environment was not recognized as needing regulation in 1867, it has certainly become necessary today.

 Edwards v Canada (AG), A.C.
 124, 1929 UKPC 86.